 Jean’s name remains preserved in the town of Jean Lafitte, Louisiana, and in the Jean Lafitte National Historic Park and Preserve.
-You will notice – as in in these cases – that his last name is often spelled “Lafitte.”
+You will notice that his last name is often spelled “Lafitte.”
 However, as Jean and Pierre themselves always spelled their name “Laffite,” that is the spelling used in Napoleon in America.

 You can find a large number of internet articles about Jean Laffite.
 Most of them contain inaccuracies and some use images that are not (but purport to be) of Laffite.
 If you’re interested in some of the misconceptions about him, see the “Talk:Jean Lafitte” page on Wikipedia.
 The Laffite Society of Galveston has a good website.
-Pam Keyes has written a good article about Laffite’s role in the Battle of New Orleans on the Historia Obscura website.
+Pam Keyes has written an excellent article about Laffite’s role in the Battle of New Orleans on the Historia Obscura website.
 If you want to learn more about the Laffite brothers, read the well-researched The Pirates Laffite: The Treacherous World of the Corsairs of the Gulf, by William C. Davis (2005).
-For blogs about pirates, see Cindy Vallar’s Pirates & Privateers and Pauline’s Pirates & Privateers.

 You might also enjoy: